Table of Contents

 - Transgender men who are on testosterone may experience higher rates of PCOS due to a greater increase in testosterone.

 Diagnosis of PCOS:

 - As said above not every woman living with polycystic ovarian syndrome has cysts in her ovaries.
-Hence before taking any pelvic ultrasound for consideration, there are few definitions looked for.
+Hence before taking any pelvic ultrasound into consideration, there are a few definitions looked for.

-- Anovulation is an absence of periods.
-All menstrual disorders like menorrhea, oligomenorrhea, amenorrhea are evaluated through this.
+- Anovulation is the absence of periods.
+All menstrual disorders like menorrhea, oligomenorrhea, and amenorrhea are evaluated through this.

-- A history is taken with few questions specific to acne, obesity, menstrual pattern, and androgens.
+- A history is taken with a few questions specific to acne, obesity, menstrual patterns, and androgens.
 This can specifically diagnose the syndrome by up to 78 percent.

 - Though laparoscopy is not usually done to diagnose polycystic ovarian syndrome, it can show the pearl string appearance that is thickened and smooth on the ovaries.
 These laparoscopies can confirm the symptoms of PCOS in the ovaries.

 - Women have been prescribed a blood test when suspected of PCOS.
 They measure the androgen levels in the serum.
 These increasing androgen levels are responsible for mimicking signs of polycystic ovarian syndrome.

 - The analysis of free testosterone values is the main.
 As many as 60 percent of women with PCOS show this as a symptom of polycystic ovarian syndrome.
 The hormonal abnormalities are traced through analysis.

 - The ratio of the luteinizing hormone to the follicle-stimulating hormone levels is higher in women with polycystic ovarian syndrome.
 That means the ratio is higher than 2:1 in such women.
 The anti-Mullerian hormone is another one subjected to a rise in PCOS.
 This can be considered a diagnostic criterion for polycystic ovarian syndrome.